 The appendix is a small organ attached to the large intestine.
 Appendicitis is swelling or infection in the appendix.
 Appendicitis usually develops over 12 to 24 hours.

-Download our appendicitis guide for parents.
+Download our appendicitis guide for parents and caregivers.

 First your child will be seen in the emergency department (ED) by a nurse and doctor trained in pediatric emergency medicine.
 If necessary, your child will have tests that include blood work and a urinalysis.